-While most people think those puzzles are only about solving a little puzzle, it is important to understand that it is much more complex, and that modern Captchas uses advanced machine learning and risk analysis algorithms to check if you are human:
+While most people think those puzzles are only about solving a little puzzle, it is important to understand that it is much more complex, and that modern Captchas uses advanced machine learning and risk analysis algorithms to check if you are human391:

-- They check your browser, cookies, and browsing history using Browser finger-printing. - They track your cursor movements (speed, accuracy) and use algorithms to decide if it is "human/organic".
+- They check your browser, cookies, and browsing history using Browser finger-printing392. - They track your cursor movements (speed, accuracy) and use algorithms to decide if it is "human/organic". - They track your behavior before/during/after the tests to ensure you are "human" 393.